Prashant041199/Ecommerce-electronic-store/Readme.md

 This is a sample application that demonstrates an E-commerce website using the MERN stack.
 The application loads products a MongoDB database and displays them.
 Users can select to display products in a single category.
 Users can click on any product to get more information including pricing, reviews and rating.
 Users can select items and add them to their shopping cart

-# This project was build using react.js, mongodb, express and nodejs and is fully responsive (Can be accessed on any Device).
+->This project was build using react.js, mongodb, express and nodejs and is fully responsive (Can be accessed on any Device).

-#Prerequisite:
+# Prerequisite:

 1) Node.js should be installed on you pc.
 2) Mongodb should be installed on you pc and should be open on PORT (27017).